 Unique features of a Windows Server:

-Windows server is mainly used for controlling your work infrastructure by enabling/disabling/creating/ users, services, and processes, setting pre-configured rules by group policy objects, securing your home or office network, and performing any activity related to your organizations.
+Windows server is mainly used for controlling your work infrastructure by enabling/disabling/creating/ users, services, and processes, setting pre-configured rules by group policy objects, securing your home or office network, and performing any activity related to your organization.

 The main features are…